 The Baby Jogger City Mini GT2 is only 22.49 pounds.
 How light it is combined with the 3-wheeled design makes it easy to steer and control.
 It’s not the most versatile as it can’t handle sand or terrain that’s too rough.
 But it smoothly goes through short grass, dirt roads, and gravel paths.

 And although it has “Jogger” in its name -it’s only a name.
-I wouldn’t recommend going jogging with it as it doesn’t have the suitable pump of tires or shock absorption.
+I wouldn’t recommend to go for a jog with it as it doesn’t have the suitable pump of tires or shock absorption.
 So if you take the stroller on more rugged terrain, you and your baby will probably feel bumps harder than you would with a jogging stroller.

-4. Baby Jogger Summit X3 Jogging Stroller – Most Compact
+4. Baby Jogger Summit X3 Stroller – Most Compact

 The handbrake on the Baby Jogger Summit X3 gives it a massive advantage over a lot of other models on the market.
 This is because it enables you to take it jogging in hilly areas or take on mountain trails with ease.
 Moreover, it gives you better control over the speed of the stroller.